Year of entry 2024

 The School of Law usually offers a number of scholarships each year.

-The programme also provides a stepping stone to further research projects.
-A number of our students choose to remain with us to pursue a research career as PhD students.
+The course also provides a stepping stone to further research projects.
+Many students pursue further study by commencing PhD research.

 The School also arranges a number of community engagement (pro bono) and work experience opportunities, career development workshops, guest speaker events and careers fairs throughout the year.
 These opportunities will allow you to develop new skills, enhance your career prospects and network with prospective employers.